Biden inspects US-Mexico border in face of GOP criticism

 “Socialism is the worst,” he said.
 “In Venezuela, they kill us, they torture us, we can’t talk bad about the government.
 We are worse off than in Cuba.”

-Noengris Garcia, also eight months pregnant, was travelling with her husband, teen son and the small family dog from the tiny state of Portuguesa, Venezuela, where she operated a food stall.
+Noengris Garcia, also eight months pregnant, was traveling with her husband, teen son and the small family dog from the tiny state of Portuguesa, Venezuela, where she operated a food stall.

 “We don’t want to be given money or a house,” said Garcia, 39.
 “We just want to work.”